DengJinqiu/FeedReader/README.md

 There are two kinds of activites to display the result.
 Both of them are swipe-scrollview and can also be scrolled vertically.
 Dates are sent in the serialized form.

+I tested it on "Samsung Galaxy Tab 3" and an "HTC phone", the minimum SDK version is 11.

 There are several things need to be improved if I have more time:
 - Able to refresh the pages and update the articles automatically.
 - Use parcelable objects instead of serializable objects to pass data, the serializable objects are slower.